BIOLOGICAL FILTERS FOR AQUACULTURE

 a wide variety of nutrient levels.

 Properly designed systems can handle solids very well.
-One of the big
+One of the big advantages

-they also act as strippers to remove CO2, H2S, N2 or other undesirable volatile
+also act as strippers to remove CO2, H2S, N2 or other undesirable volatile

 gases.
 The only major drawback to